iamweswilson/iamweswilson-timeline/site/index.md

     title: Hired my first 3 employees
     year: 2009
   - copy: >
-      Raised seed round of funding from 2 founders from Rackspace.
+      Raised seed round of funding from 2 founders of Rackspace.
 Stumbled into that relationship and didn't realize raising at that scale was possible until I met them.
 Part of the process included rebranding IncSpring to BrandStack, which I think was partially to see how well we worked